IsaacCheng9/machine-learning-in-chess/docs/Meeting Minutes/M10 - Processing Data.md

 		- Use this on chunks of PGN files (split into 10 segments)
 	- Probably only have to do this once
 	- Do you have alternative suggestions?
+		- Iterate on a smaller sample – first ~3 million games of the month?
 - Processing could be faster on Chico's machine?
 	- Set up access and perform some benchmarks so we can see whether it's actually faster for our use case – single-core performance seems most important
 #### Potential Workarounds